El Fua: Appearances and parodies

 Julio César Cavadia has also made appearances on television, such as on Televisa's game show Sabadazo, on July 16, 2011.
 According to Milenio, Segura was 'mockingly interviewed' on that program; an El Fua song and a dance were also created for Sabadazo.

 El Fua has also been parodied, by example, in a video called El Fua y sus aplicaciones en la vida diaria (The Fua and its applications in everyday life), in which four youngs recorded a video through Ustream showing moments in which the Fua would be necessarily used.
 A Flash game inspired in the Fua was released on July 7, 2011 by Héctor and Alejandro Sobrevilla Viveros, called El Fuaaa!!.

 The Fua was also used as a chant in a football match, the final one of the 2011 FIFA U-17 World Cup in Mexico, held on July 10, 2011 between the host country and Uruguay.
 Attendants shouted Fua every time the Mexican goalkeeper Richard Sánchez kicked the ball. "[El Fua] will most likely become a trend featured in every Primera División and International match where Mexican fans are supporting their team, [...]
 El Fua is a perfect example of the power of social media and the effect it has in the sports we love," wrote Edgar Álvarez on football-only, English-language online newspaper FMF State of Mind.

 In Chile, "the Fua concept" has been used during the 2011 protests for free and better education in several occasions by students occupying schools or in barricades.
 "Go Penguins (secondary students)!
 Fuaa!!!
 Resist the commercial boot!," the Las Últimas Noticias newspaper put in a headline; the newspaper also called using the "Fua philosophy [in the protests] is an outstanding success that floods Chile."
 The Fua was also used by Chilean football fans during the 2011 Copa América held in Argentina.
 "We've got to put Fuaa to things; if something's bad, it's because it doesn't have enough Fuaa," Chilean journalist Nicolás Copano told Las Últimas Noticias.

+Julio César Segura most recently appeared in a Netflix ad, in which he further explains and develops the Fua philosophy in order to eventually promote the Cobra Kai show.
+Responding to a user who expressed their desire for the figure to be "paid well" for his appearance, the streaming network jokingly replied that "They paid him with FUA".